 Tracking Daylily Bloom (cont.)

-A secondary benefit (that I didn’t expect) was that by physiclly counting (looking) at every open bloom every day, I found myself as a hybridizer identifying ideas for dayliy crosses that I would have missed if I hadn't been forced to consider every bloom, every day.
+A secondary benefit (that I didn’t expect) was that by physically counting (looking at) every open bloom every day, I found myself as a hybridizer identifying ideas for daylily crosses that I would have missed if I hadn't been forced to consider every bloom, every day.
 Characteristics such as substance, branching, bud count, all came into sharper focus.
 It also made culling decisions at the end of the season easier (note I didn't say 'easy'- I find it hard composting my babies;).

 Lastly, tracking bloom gave me a better appreciation for the value of having ‘lates’ in my garden.
-Varieties such as, Stranger in Strange Land, Strawberry Romance, Cradle of Bethlehem, Late To The Party, Northwind Dancer and Orange Clown all contributed significantly to the length of garden bloom, which pushed into early August.
-In the future I will recommend customers also consider purchasing later blooming varieities (as well as those seen during peak times) as an way to extend the length of color in their yards and landscapes.
+Varieties such as Stranger in Strange Land, Strawberry Romance, Cradle of Bethlehem, Late To The Party, Northwind Dancer and Orange Clown all contributed significantly to the length of garden bloom, which pushed into early August.
+In the future I will recommend customers also consider purchasing later blooming varieties (as well as those seen during peak times) as a way to extend the length of color in their yards and landscapes.